calemonte/calemonte.github.io/README.md

-# Bootstrap Portfolio
+# Portfolio
-Updated version of basic portfolio layout (HW1) using the Bootstrap CSS Framework.
+This is a simple portfolio page built using HTML/CSS and Bootstrap.